The following information applies to international Visiting Research Students only. Canadian and permanent residents of Canada can skip this step.

 In all circumstances, the Visiting Research Student must ensure their passport does not expire during their intended stay in Canada and that the passport follows both departure and arrival country regulations.

-Once the travel documents are secured and travel dates confirmed, the visiting research student can contact the University of Ottawa supervisor and proceed to the next step, to be registered at the University of Ottawa.
+Once the travel documents are secured and travel dates confirmed, the visiting research student can contact the University of Ottawa supervisor and proceed to the next step, to be approved and registered at the University of Ottawa.
 No registration packages will be processed before all travel documents are obtained.